Security at Home and Around Town

 In the supermarket, don't leave your purse in the trolley while you shop, keep it on your person.
 In department stores, keep your purse close to you.
 Don't set down your shopping bags and turn away to look at other items.
 In a flash, someone could easily slip up and walk away with your bags.

 More tips ...
 In crowded places men are advised to carry their wallet in a front pocket or a buttoned pocket.
 Don’t leave valuables in a coat or jacket hung over the back of your chair.
-Carry with you at all times photocopies of your passport and KITAS, and remember to carry the originals if you are traveling outside Jakarta.
+Carry with you at all times photocopies or printouts of color scans of your passport and ITAS /ITAP, and remember to carry the originals if you are traveling outside Jakarta.

 All family members should carry a hand phone at all times.
 Ensure that emergency numbers are programmed into your hand phone and that you have a list of important phone numbers kept in a safe place.
 Commit to memory at least one number, such as your home number, office number or your spouse’s hand phone number, just in case your hand phone is stolen or damaged.